-There are four primary pay components that make up our executive pay program:
+There are three primary pay components that make up our executive pay program:

 - 1. Base salary, which is the only "fixed" element of compensation. - 2.
 Annual cash incentive plan, which rewards executives for achieving specific goals at the corporate and divisional levels.
-This program is designed to reward short term results on the long-term plan. - 3.
-Performance-based restricted stock awards, which vary significantly based on officer evaluation and the components of the table below:
+This program is designed to reward short-term results on the long-term plan. - 3.
+Annual long-term incentive equity awards, which vary significantly based on our TSR as compared to our peers and the evaluation of each officer's performance.
+Half of the value of the equity award is paid to the officer as performance-based restricted stock.
+These restricted stock awards vest only upon achievement of a specific return threshold.
+The remainder of the value of the equity award is paid to the officer as stock options.
+Stock options provide value to our executives only if our stock price increases.
+These awards are designed to incent long-term growth and shareholder returns, thereby aligning the interests of our NEOs and shareholders.